ku-sldg/am-cakeml/README.md

 The resulting binaries are found in the relevant subdirectory of `build/apps`.

 ### Testing
-To test this repository, refers to `./tests` folder and its corresponding README.
+To test this repository, refer to `./tests` folder and its corresponding README.

 ### Configuration
 From the build directory, type `ccmake ..` to bring up the configuration GUI.
 Hovering over a variable displays some documentation at the bottom of the screen.
 After you make changes, press `c` then `g` to save your changes.